 3 months

-Philly Truce is a grassroots organization in Philadelphia aimed at reducing gun violence and fostering peaceful conflict resolution in communities.
+Philly Truce is a grassroots organization in Philadelphia working to reduce gun violence and promote peaceful conflict resolution.

 Goal